roerohan/Incore-Session-on-Git/README.md

 - Add collaborators (groups of 2)
 - Clone the repository
 - Open the repository on VSCode
-- Make changes to the repository.
+- Make changes to the repository (target.md).
 - Pull the changes made by others.
 - Push to remote repository
 ```